hacktek/kvm_bond/README.md

 All of this has of course, some dependencies:

 - KVM VPS (Xen might work).
-Vultr cloud is great for testing: http://bit.ly/22XZ26Z
+Vultr or Digital Ocean are great for testing: http://bit.ly/22XZ26Z or http://bit.ly/22WFy62
 - Root access
 - A machine on the other side to run the openvpn clients/client bonding script and forward traffic from other devices